Types of steps and where they come from

 Custom Step Types

-For example, if your form had several upload fields and you wanted to create a .zip of the files for archive purposes, that could either be done via the gravityflow_step_complete action off an existing step in the workflow or create a separate custom step type to do it.
+For example, if your form had several upload fields and you wanted to create a .zip of the files for archive purposes, that could either be done via the gravityflow_step_complete action off an existing step in the workflow or by creating a separate custom step type to do it.
 Three benefits to building something as a custom step type are that:

-- They get a dedicated note in the timeline when the step is complete
+• They get a dedicated note in the timeline when the step is complete

-- Their completion status can be selected within conditional logic for other steps.
+• Their completion status can be selected within conditional logic for other steps.